 - Playing with the scrap vegetable pieces (Awesome for very young kids!
 It makes a huge mess sometimes, but they will LOVE a big bowl filled with onion papers, potato skin, apple cores, etc. to get their hands in and “cook”!)

 - Sitting on the counter/stool and talking to you (Don’t underestimate the power of just watching you cook, welcome them into the kitchen!)

 - Have a stool in the kitchen at all times so they can get quickly and safely to counter level

 Never say, “She won’t eat this.
 You won’t like this.
 This feels funny in your mouth.”
-Words like that will become a self-fulfilling prophecy.
+Negative words like that will become a self-fulfilling prophecy.
 If you tell them they won’t eat it, guess what happens?
 They won’t eat it, even young kids.
 They are always listening to what you say!

 Try something like this instead: